LLNL/echemfem/CONTRIBUTING.md

-# Contributing to TOPE
+# Contributing to EchemFEM

-We welcome contributions to TOPE.
+We welcome contributions to EchemFEM.
 To do so please submit a pull request through our EchemFEM github page at https://github.com/LLNL/echemfem.

 All contributions to EchemFEM must be made under the MIT license.